VubbiScript/VubbiScript.github.io/_pages/en/upgrade-info.md

   2. Copy the full directory containing your Unity project to another location
   3. Open your project again

-## upgrade Vubbi
+## Upgrade Vubbi

 Upgrading Vubbi is easy, simply follow these steps:

   1. Make sure your project is saved (and that you have a backup if you don't want to lose your work if something goes wrong).
-  2. From inside Unity delete the folder "VubbiScript" in "Editor Default Resources/Editor".
+  2. From inside Unity delete the folder "VubbiScript" (folder can also be in "Editor Default Resources/Editor").
   3. Download a newer version of Vubbi and import it as usual.
   4. Restart Unity and re-open your project.
   5. If everything went fine you now have the new version of Vubbi.